raq217/introtoIM/June16_Arduino_IO/README.md

 ![led1 2](https://user-images.githubusercontent.com/66205383/84750454-57d53080-afcc-11ea-8936-87597ad95165.gif)

-When the voltage is low on the potentiometer (blue LED):
+When the voltage is high on the potentiometer (blue LED):

 ![LED2](https://user-images.githubusercontent.com/66205383/84750309-29efec00-afcc-11ea-9816-6925aae3f8d9.gif)

+When the voltage is low on the potentiometer (blue LED blinks faster):